acl-org/acl-2024/_pages/calls/volunteers.md

 All deadlines are 11:59PM UTC-12:00 (“anywhere on Earth”).

-- Application Deadline: June 16, 2024
+- Application Deadline: July 3, 2024
-- Notification of Acceptance: July 3, 2024
+- Notification of Acceptance: July 8, 2024

 ## Selection Criteria